Moneton: History

 The Moneton may have been a Fort Ancient culture, an Indigenous culture that thrived from 1000 to 1750 CE in the Ohio River Valley.
 They might have been related to the Shawnee, an Algonquian-speaking people.

 The first written mention of the Moneton was made by English settler Thomas Batts in 1671.

 In 1674, English colonist Abraham Wood sent his servant Gabriel Arthur from Fort Henry near Appomattox, Virginia to visit local tribes to expand the fur trade.
 Wood visited them and described their capital as "a great town," That is the last contemporary mention of them.

-They likely merged into other Siouan-speaking tribes in the Piedmont region of Virginia.
+They were likely forced to merge into other nations in the Piedmont region of Virginia due to colonialism.
+American ethnohistorian Isaac J. Emrick argues that the Moneton likely merged into the Shawnee in the 17th century.

 Language

-The Moneton language was a Siouan language and likely related to the Manahoac, Monacan, and Ofo languages.
+The Moneton language is completely unattested and unclassified.
+Some argued it is a Siouan language thus likely related to the Tutelo and Ofo languages.
+Others argue that the language is Algonquian appealing to close ties to Fort Ancient peoples such as the Shawnee and Massawomeck.